HJZollner/SpecVis/examples/Example.md

 ![pC4](/examples/CorrelationAge.png)

 ## 5 - Facet correlation plots
-We can also create a facetted correaltion plot, which addtionally shows correaltions for the sub-groups and gives an easier overview by facetting the plot.
+We can also create a facetted correlation plot, which addtionally shows correlations for the sub-groups and gives an easier overview by facetting the plot.
 ```r
 lowerLimit <- c(0.75,.05,0.4,0.75)
 upperLimit <- c(2.1,0.33,1.22,2.75)